THE AUP HOUSING DATABASE: OFFERINGS, REGULATIONS, AND USAGE

 STEP FOUR: Work with the office throughout your search

-The Housing Office will schedule one visit per student at a time, starting with the top-ranked preference: this is because when we schedule an apartment visit for a student, that apartment is then listed as “pending” in the database and is no longer visible to other students.
-You must inform the Housing Office within 24 hours after a visit whether or not you would like to rent the apartment.
-If you choose not to rent it, the apartment will go back into our available listings.
+The Housing Office will put a student in contact with one landlord at a time, starting with the top-ranked preference: this is because when we put a student in contact with a landlord, that apartment is then listed as ‘pending’ in the database for that student, and is therefore no longer visible to other students.
+You must inform the Housing Office of your decision regarding the apartment within 2 working days after a visit/discussion with a landlord, regardless of whether or not you would like to rent the apartment.
+If you choose not to rent it, the apartment will go back into our available listings for other students searching.
 We repeat this process for all your indicated preferences until you have settled on an apartment.

 STEP FIVE: Confirm the rental with the landlord

-Once you have let us know that you wish to rent a specific apartment, we will confirm your choice with the landlord.
+Once you have let us know that you wish to rent a specific apartment, we will confirm your choice with the landlord and send a follow up email to both you and your landlord outlining all the next steps.
 It is then your responsibility to settle the rental agreement directly with the landlord.
 We remain available to provide advice or insight, so please do ask for assistance if you have any doubts about the agreement.
+We also ask that you let the Housing Office know your move in date as soon as you confirm it with your landlord.

 STEP SIX: Provide the deposit and rental insurance

-To secure your rental, landlords will ask for a security deposit, usually equivalent to one month’s rent.
-You will then pay the first month’s rent on the day you move in.
-You will also need to secure housing insurance (this is a legal requirement for you as a tenant), as landlords will need proof of insurance to issue your key during move-in.
-Information about housing insurance is included in our Housing Resources page, and the Housing Office is available to assist you with securing one as well.
+To secure your rental, landlords will ask for a security deposit, usually equivalent to one to two month’s rent.
+You will then pay the first month’s rent on the day you move in, or if the landlord prefers, in advance of moving in to secure the rental You will also need to secure housing insurance (this is a legal requirement for you as a tenant), as landlords will need proof of insurance to issue your key during move-in.
+Information about housing insurance and how to attain it is included in our Housing Resources page (https://www.aup.edu/student-life/campus/housing/housing-resources), and the Housing Office is available to assist you with securing one too should you need help.
+You need to send your proof of payment for the security deposit and your proof of housing insurance to the Housing Office too.
 All that is left for you then is to coordinate your move-in date and procedure with your landlord, and start your new housing experience!

 SUPPORT DURING YOUR STAY